projectriff/riff/rfc/rfc-0003-developer-utils.md

 We will only address this problem for development/demos, not production, so topics like auth/authz are out of scope for this document.

 ## Solution
 We will ask the developers to run a `riff-dev` pod in their development cluster.
 This pod will bundle a few commands that users can invoke using `kubectl exec`.
-Since the commands will be run in-cluster, users won't need to run `kubectl port-forward`, however, the pod will need to be run with a service account that has appropriate RBAC permissions.
+Since the commands will be run in-cluster, users won't need to run `kubectl port-forward`.
+However, the pod will need to be run with a service account that has appropriate RBAC permissions.

 We will have the following commands to start with: